 - Go on a city tour

 Dubai’s skyline is incredibly splendid.
 The sky-high Burj Khalifa, sprawling Dubai Mall with Dancing Fountain, stunning man-made Palm Islands, historic Dubai Creek, and hotspots of Jumeirah including Atlantis Hotel, sail-shaped Burj Khalifa etc – all of these together form a magnificent panorama that is instantaneously distinguishable worldwide.
 There are several different ways to enjoy these marvels.
-A full day city tour that precisely covers the main attractions of Dubai will be perfect for first-timers.
+Dubai city tour that precisely covers the main attractions of Dubai will be perfect for first-timers.
 Another great way to explore Dubai is take a Big Bus Tour.
-You can also hire a private vehicle with or without driver or rely on public transport systems (mainly metro) to soak up the beauty of Dubai in the most convenient and cost effective manner.
+You can also hire a private vehicle with or without driver or rely on public transport systems (mainly metro) to soak up the beauty of Dubai in the most convenient and cost-effective manner.